 AzCopy.exe /Source:"\\FILESERVER1\PSTs" /Dest:"https://3c3e5952a2764023ad14984.blob.core.windows.net/ingestiondata?sv=2012-02-12&se=9999-12-31T23%3A59%3A59Z&sr=c&si=IngestionSasForAzCopy201601121920498117&sig=Vt5S4hVzlzMcBkuH8bH711atBffdrOS72TlV1mNdORg%3D" /V:"c:\Users\Admin\Desktop\AzCopy1.log" /Y

-12. The commencement of PST file upload is underway.
-Upload PST file
+12. Upload of the PST file will begin Upload PST file

-13. After the upload has finished, it will display the following status:
+13. Once the upload is complete, it will show the following status:

 Status of uploded file

-1. Launch Microsoft Excel and paste the provided content into a new document.
-After pasting the content, save the file in CSV format.
+1. Open an Excel and paste the following content, once paste save the file with CSV format:

 2. Workload,FilePath,Name,Mailbox,IsArchive,TargetRootFolder,ContentCodePage,SPFileContainer,SPManifestContainer,SPSiteUrl Exchange,,annb.pst,annb@contoso.onmicrosoft.com,FALSE,/,,,, Exchange,,annb_archive.pst,annb@contoso.onmicrosoft.com,TRUE,,,,, Exchange,,donh.pst,donh@contoso.onmicrosoft.com,FALSE,/,,,, Exchange,,donh_archive.pst,donh@contoso.onmicrosoft.com,TRUE,,,,, Exchange,PSTFiles,pilarp.pst,pilarp@contoso.onmicrosoft.com,FALSE,/,,,, Exchange,PSTFiles,pilarp_archive.pst,pilarp@contoso.onmicrosoft.com,TRUE,/ImportedPst,,,, Exchange,PSTFiles,tonyk.pst,tonyk@contoso.onmicrosoft.com,FALSE,,,,, Exchange,PSTFiles,tonyk_archive.pst,tonyk@contoso.onmicrosoft.com,TRUE,/ImportedPst,,,, Exchange,PSTFiles,zrinkam.pst,zrinkam@contoso.onmicrosoft.com,FALSE,,,,, Exchange,PSTFiles,zrinkam_archive.pst,zrinkam@contoso.onmicrosoft.com,TRUE,/ImportedPst,,,,